-2.1.
-The Beneficiary(ies) shall provide the Contracting Authority with all required information on the implementation of the Action.
-The report shall describe the implementation of the Action according to the activities envisaged, difficulties encountered and measures taken to overcome problems, eventual changes introduced, as well as the degree of achievement

-- a) cover the Action as a whole, regardless of which part of it is financed by the Contracting Authority; - b) consist of a narrative and a financial report drafted using the templates provided in Annex A6; - c) provide a full account of all aspects of the Action's implementation for the period covered, including in case of simplified cost options the qualitative and quantitative information needed to demonstrate the fulfilment of the conditions for reimbursement established in this Contract; - d) include the current results within an updated table based on the logical framework matrix including the results achieved by the Action (impact, outcomes or outputs) as measured by their corresponding indicators; agreed baselines and targets, and relevant sources of verification; - e) determine if the intervention logic is still valid and propose any relevant modification including regarding the logical framework matrix; - f) be drafted in the currency and language of this Contract; - g) include any update on the communication plan as provided by Article 6.2; - h) include any relevant reports, publications, press releases and updates related to the Action. - 2.2.
+- 2.1.
+The beneficiary(ies) shall provide the contracting authority with all required information on the implementation of the action.
+The report shall describe the implementation of the action according to the activities envisaged, difficulties encountered and measures taken to overcome problems, eventual changes introduced, as well as the degree of achievement of its results (impact, outcomes or outputs) as measured by corresponding indicators.
+The report shall be laid out in such a way as to allow monitoring of the objective(s), the means envisaged or employed and the budget details for the action.
+The level of detail in any report should match that of the description of the action and of the budget for the action.
+The coordinator shall collect all the necessary information and draw up consolidated interim and final reports.
+These reports shall: - a) cover the action as a whole, regardless of which part of it is financed by the contracting authority; - b) consist of a narrative and a financial report drafted using the templates provided in Annex VI: - c) provide a full account of all aspects of the action's implementation for the period covered, including in case of simplified cost options the qualitative and quantitative information needed to demonstrate the fulfilment of the conditions for reimbursement established in this contract: - d) include the current results within an updated table based on the logical framework matrix including the results achieved by the action (impact, outcomes or outputs) as measured by their corresponding indicators; agreed baselines and targets, and relevant sources of verification: - e) determine if the intervention logic is still valid and propose any relevant modification including regarding the logical framework matrix; - f) be drafted in the currency and language of this contract; - g) include any update on the communication plan as provided by Article 6.2; - h) include any relevant reports, publications, press releases and updates related to the action. - 2.2.
 Additionally the final report shall: - a) cover any period not covered by the previous reports; - b) include the proofs of the transfers of ownership as referred to in Article 7.5. - 2.3.
-The Special Conditions may set out additional reporting requirements. - 2.4.
-The Contracting Authority may request additional information at any time.
-The Coordinator shall provide this information within 30 days of the request, in the language of the Contract. - 2.5.
+The special conditions may set out additional reporting requirements. - 2.4.
+The contracting authority may request additional information at any time.
+The coordinator shall provide this information within 30 days of the request, in the language of the contract.

+2.5.
 Reports shall be submitted with the payment requests, according to Article 15.
-If the Coordinator fails to provide any report or fails to provide any additional information requested by the Contracting Authority within the set deadline without an acceptable and written explanation of the reasons, the Contracting Authority may terminate this Contract according to Article 12.2 (a) and (f).
+If the coordinator fails to provide any report or fails to provide any additional information requested by the contracting authority within the set deadline without an acceptable and written explanation of the reasons, the contracting authority may terminate this contract according to Article 12.2 (a) and (f).